-After leaving the restaurant we made the obligatory trip to the statue of Don Quixote.
-The province of Castile-la Mancha is the “home” of Don Quixote.
-It is just off of the Plaza Zocodover.
+Leaving the restaurant, we made the obligatory trip to the statue of Don Quixote.
+Toledo is in the province of Castile-la Mancha, the “home” of Don Quixote.
+The figure is just off Plaza Zocodover.
 The sun is always just right for a morning photo.

-After getting a map of Toledo from the tourist information office, we made our way to the main commercial street, toward the Cathedral.
-All along the way we popped into store after store looking for the just right trinket.
-Tyler won the prize when he bought some sort of dagger that looks like it came out of Dungeons and Dragons.
+After getting a map of Toledo from the tourist information office, we made our way to the main commercial street, toward the cathedral.
+All along the way, we popped into a store after store looking for just the right trinket.
+Tyler won the prize when he bought some dagger that looks like it came straight out of Dungeons and Dragons.

 We ultimately headed back toward the Plaza Zocodover.
-En route, we decided to sit at a cafe and have a refreshment.
-We relaxed there for quite a while and then moved on to the plaza.
+En route, we decided to sit at a café and have a refreshment.
+We relaxed there for a long time and then moved on to the plaza.

-When we got off of the train we began to make our way back to the parking garage.
-On an overlook near the garage we stopped at a restaurant that overlooks the river.
-The name of the restaurant was BU Terraza.
-The lunch we had was wonderful!
-I had one of my favorites, gazpacho.
+When we got off the train, we began to make our way back to the parking garage.
+On an overlook near the garage, we stopped at a restaurant that overlooks the Tagus River.
+BU Terraza is the name of the restaurant.
+The lunch we had was terrific!
+I had one of my Spanish favorites, gazpacho.
 However, once again, Tyler got the prize for the best meal selection.
-He had grilled chicken and pineapple skewers.
-It had a sort of curry sauce and tasted very good.
+He had grilled chicken and pineapple skewers with a curry sauce.
+It was delicious.

-From there, we piled into the car and headed back home.
+From the restaurant, we walked back to the car, piled in, and headed back home.